Truck Accident Attorneys

 On average, truck accident claims in Texas take 18 months, but that time may decrease or increase depending on the factors listed above.

-Have you been involved in a Texas truck accident?
+Have you been involved in a Houston truck accident?

 If you have, you need a truck accident lawyer with the serious experience to win your serious injury case.
 Trucking accidents can leave the injured with years of rehabilitation and costly surgeries.
 At Schechter, McElwee, Shaffer & Harris, L.L.P., we have more than 100 years of combined experience dealing with catastrophic injury accidents.